Canada - Data Protection Overview

 PIPEDA and most private sector privacy laws do not address children's data specifically.
 The processing of children's data will require consideration of the sensitivity of the information, whether consent can be obtained from minors, and the requirements of the OPC's guidance regarding meaningful consent, among other considerations.
 The amended Quebec Private Sector Act will prohibit the collection of personal information from a minor under the age of 14 years without the consent of the person having parental authority, unless collecting the information is clearly for the minor's benefit.

 Private sector privacy laws do not contain specific provisions regarding the processing of special categories of information.
 However, as noted above, these laws will vary in their application depending on whether information is sensitive, whether the information is of a 'publicly available' type listed in regulations to PIPEDA, and whether there are other statutes that may permit or restrict the processing of such information.

-Yes.
-For example, Principle 1 of PIPEDA states that, 'An organization is responsible for personal information in its possession or custody, including information that has been transferred to a third party for processing.
+Privacy sector privacy laws require that organisations enter into contractual agreements which take into account privacy considerations when outsourcing the processing of personal information.
+Principle 1 of PIPEDA states that, 'An organization is responsible for personal information in its possession or custody, including information that has been transferred to a third party for processing.
 The organization shall use contractual or other means to provide a comparable level of protection while the information is being processed by a third party.'
 The OPC has interpreted this provision as requiring, among other things, a contract which includes:

 - a requirement for the processor to have privacy policies and processes in place, including training for its staff and effective security measures;